 In the article below, we discuss some of the best English-taught universities in Europe.

-Top English-taught Universities in Europe for International Students
+Top Universities for English-taught Programs in Europe

 1. University of Birmingham